 On the city’s webpage residents can find volunteer opportunities to keep the city parks and trails clean and keep invasive species from spreading.
-In addition, we have very active neighborhood associations who volunteer to remove invasive species.
-An invasive species education workshop was conducted on July 16, 2013 in Eau Claire and the University of Wisconsin Eau Claire’s (UWEC) webpage has information for the public readily available.
+In addition, we have very active neighborhood associations that volunteer to remove invasive species.

 G. Document that there is a segment of the Great Wisconsin Birding and Nature Trail or a designated Important Bird Area within or adjacent to your community.